-- Weapon means any of the following: - o A firearm. - o A knife. - o A destructive device. - o A dangerous instrument. - Simulated weapon means an instrument displayed or represented as a weapon. - Firearm means any of the following: - o Any loaded or unloaded gun that will, that is designed to, or that may readily be converted to expel a projectile by the action of an explosive. - o The frame or receiver of any such firearm. - o Any firearm muffler or silencer. - O Any explosive, incendiary, poison gas, bomb, grenade, rocket having a propellant charge of more than four (4) ounces, missile having an explosive charge of more than one fourth (1/4) ounce, mine, or similar device. - Any combination of parts that could be readily assembled to form a firearm. - Destructive device means: - O Any device other than a firearm that will, or is designed to, or may be readily converted to expel a projectile by any means of propulsion, such as a BB/pellet gun, slingshot, bow, or crossbow. - o Any collection of parts that could be readily assembled to form a destructive device. - Dangerous instrument means anything other than a firearm, knife, or destructive device that is carried or possessed by a student for the purpose of being used or being available for use to cause death or inflict serious physical injury. - o School premises means the school, school grounds, school buses, or any premises, grounds, or vehicles used for school purposes and includes premises where school-sponsored events (for example, athletic games and competitions, music competitions, et cetera) are held away from District property.
+- Weapon means any of the following:

+- A firearm.

+- A knife.

+- A destructive device.

+- A dangerous instrument.

+- Simulated weapon means an instrument displayed or represented as a weapon.

+- Firearm means any of the following:

+- Any loaded or unloaded gun that will, that is designed to, or that may readily be converted to expel a projectile by the action of an explosive.

+- The frame or receiver of any such firearm.

+- Any firearm muffler or silencer.

+- Any explosive, incendiary, poison gas, bomb, grenade, rocket having a propellant charge of more than four (4) ounces, missile having an explosive charge of more than one fourth (1/4) ounce, mine, or similar device.

+- Any combination of parts that could be readily assembled to form a firearm.

+- Destructive device means:

+- Any device other than a firearm that will, or is designed to, or may be readily converted to expel a projectile by any means of propulsion, such as a BB/pellet gun, slingshot, bow, or crossbow.

+- Any collection of parts that could be readily assembled to form a destructive device.

+- Dangerous instrument means anything other than a firearm, knife, or destructive device that is carried or possessed by a student for the purpose of being used or being available for use to cause death or inflict serious physical injury.

+- o School premises means the school, school grounds, school buses, or any premises, grounds, or

+vehicles used for school purposes and includes premises where school-sponsored events (for example, athletic games and competitions, music competitions, et cetera) are held away from District property.